 - Memory and cognitive issues: Memory loss is typically one of the last symptoms to show up in people with Lewy Body dementia.

 Discover more information about the signs, symptoms and treatment of Lewy Body dementia.

-- The symptoms of vascular dementia are different depending on which part of the person's brain was impacted by reduced blood flow.
+- Vascular dementia usually follows deprivation of oxygen and nutrients to the brain.
+The symptoms of vascular dementia are different depending on which part of the person's brain was impacted by reduced blood flow.
 Memory loss, confusion, depression, problems with planning and organization, mobility issues and urinary incontinence are all possible signs that a person is suffering from vascular dementia.